orcfax/docs/docs/intro.md

 Using Orcfax's unique auditing and archiving features, you can [verify data](verify) published by this oracle.

+Orcfax's native [FACT token](scorecard) is used by Consumers to pay for oracle publication as well by Validators for staking and rewards.

+![Orcfax concept diagram](/img/2023-07-06--Orcfax-concept-diagram.png)

 ## Learn more

-See the [Solution overview](solution) for a high-level explanation of the Orcfax oracle service.
+The [technical architecture](solution-overview) section provides a detailed overview of the Orcfax solution and its primary components.

+We have role-specific manuals for fact statement [Consumers](consume), data [Validators](validate), as well as [Developers](develop) working on Orcfax technology.

-Read our [FAQ](oracle-basics) sections to answer questions you may have about oracles in general.
+Read our [FAQ](oracle-basics) sections to answer any further questions you may have about Orcfax or oracles in general.

-![Orcfax concept diagram](/img/2023-07-06--Orcfax-concept-diagram.png)
+You can also join our [Discord](https://dsc.gg/orcfax) to engage directly with Orcfax team members.